 One of the many signs of aging is face jowls.
 Eventually, everyone gets them, and as we get older, they become more prominent.
 So, what are face jowls and how can you prevent or get rid of them?

 Face jowls are the bags of skin along the jawline that sag or droop lower than the jaw.
 As the lower cheek muscles lose strength and volume, the skin gravitates down which gives the jawline an undefined, loose appearance.
 Unfortunately, face jowls rarely come alone – nasolabial folds (smile lines) and marionette lines typically come with them.

 A lot of people consider facial surgery for the laxity of the lower face and neck.
-Like all facial concerns, jowls require careful evaluation with an experienced surgeon.
+Like all facial concerns, face jowls require careful evaluation with an experienced surgeon.
 Every patient’s anatomy is different – it’s important to assess the nature of the patient’s jowls and the specific treatment for that individual.

 What Causes Face Jowls?

-Face jowls can be caused by a variety of factors:
+Jowls on the face can be caused by a variety of factors:

 - They can develop due to a loss of elastin and collagen (proteins in facial tissue).
 As these proteins deteriorate, the face loses firmness and tightness, causing the skin to sag.

 - Smoking and overexposure to sunlight can also cause damage to facial collagen and elastin.

 - Jowls are sometimes genetic or can be caused by environmental or lifestyle choices.